Solution selling is probably no mystery to you. You may even be using it as your sales methodology of choice.

 Product selling emphasizes the what over the why.
 Solution selling does the exact opposite.

-The solution selling approach is almost always the best strategy for selling products and services that don't "sell themselves" or when a product solves a problem that a buyer not yet be aware of.
+The solution selling approach is almost always the best strategy for selling products and services that don't "sell themselves" or when a product solves a problem that a buyer is not yet aware of.

 How To Start Solution Selling